 - Get yourself a sim card so you can contact people with a mobile.

 - Don’t push yourself.
-Trying to do literally everything that the guidebook tells you to do, or treating your trip like a tick list of stuff you HAVE TO DO, won’t make it an enjoyable time at all.
+Trying to do literally everything that the guidebook tells you to do, or treating your trip like a tick list of stuff you have to do, won’t make it an enjoyable time at all.
 Plus you’re likely to get a bit burnt out doing things this way.
-So have a few days off now and then, do some admin, some washing, or just nothing at all.
-It’s a good way to keep SANE.

 - Speaking some Spanish really is going to enhance your time.
 This will help with everything from reading bus timetables to conversing with locals, and then some.
 Colombian Spanish is said to be pretty neutral in tone compared to other types, so picking it up in Medellin is going to be easier than other places.